octue/octue-sdk-python/docs/managing_infrastructure/getting_started.md

+Allow your team to run services in your own private cloud, with just two pre-configured Terraform modules.
+Control costs, limit access and integrate with your other systems.

 Twined data services can be run locally, but deploying them in the cloud is generally preferable for reliability and performance.
 Twined makes it easy to do this with two [Terraform](https://terraform.io) modules (ready-made infrastructure as code / IaC) that deploy a managed Kubernetes cluster to run services on.
 The combined infrastructure